6 things you should know before college

 A concentration allows you to specialize in a certain area within your major, offering a depth of information and hands-on experiences that you may not otherwise get.
 Many students in this major will concentrate in one area to work in a specific field after college, as well as find mentors and internships before they even graduate.

-The Creative Writing concentration gives you the opportunity to strengthen your creative writing in three different genres while deepening your reading skills, approaches to craft, and imaginative voice.
+The Creative Writing concentration gives you the opportunity to strengthen your creative writing in three different genres while deepening your reading skills, approaches to craft, and individual voice.
+In intermediate and advanced workshop classes, students read and discuss one another’s work, offering experience in problem-solving and collaborative discovery.

 The English Education concentration is designed for students who wish to pursue a career in teaching language arts, and offers a range of courses in language, literature, and writing.
-You may receive a teaching endorsement from the state of Colorado in English/Language Arts through your studies here.
+Through your studies here, you’ll have opportunities to engage with 6th-12th grade students in local schools to learn teaching practices.
+You can also receive a teaching endorsement from the state of Colorado in English/Language Arts.

-The Linguistics concentration is for students who wish to focus on linguistics and teaching English as a second or foreign language, as well as literature, writing, and education.
+The Linguistics concentration is for students who wish to focus on the science behind human language and teaching English as a second or foreign language, as well as literature, writing, and education.
+In this concentration, you’ll dive into big questions about how people acquire language, how meaning is created, and how language reflects identity, culture, and society.

-The Writing, Rhetoric and Literacy concentration builds on strengths in writing theory and design, composition, public writing, and rhetoric and writing instruction.
+The Writing, Rhetoric, and Literacy concentration builds on strengths in writing theory and design, composition, public writing, and rhetoric and writing instruction.
+You’ll enhance your understanding of the connections between writing, rhetoric, literacy, identity, and power and hone your writing skills.

 For additional opportunities, please reach out to: